james-giammona/mujoco-unity-error-repro/README.md

 "anchor in connect connect_46 ignored.
 Set Transforms in the editor."
 ```
 ## Runtime Error
-When attempting to run the scene `GripperScene` with the imported gripper, Unity encounters MuJoCo runtime errors, which are caused by this error:
+When attempting to run the scene `GripperScene` with the imported gripper, Unity encounters MuJoCo runtime errors `Failed to creat Mujoco runtime`, which are caused by this error:
 ```
 "IOException: Error loading the model: XML Error: required attribute missing: 'anchor' Element 'connect', line 1"